django-cms/django-cms/docs/getting_started/installation.rst

 .. warning::

-    The instructions here install certain packages, such as PIL, Django, South and django CMS globally, which is not recommended.
+    The instructions here install certain packages, such as Django, South and django CMS globally, which is not recommended.
 We recommend you use `virtualenv`_ instead (see above).